kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Jobs, Pods

-This label/annotation stores the name of the ReplicatedJob that this Job or Pod is part of.
+This label or annotation stores the name of the replicated job that this Job or Pod is part of.

 ### jobset.sigs.k8s.io/job-index